 • where you have opted in, provide you with relevant surveys to improve Translink services and/or a product offering.

 Translink regularly engages external entities to perform some of its functions and activities.
-Where these arrangements require access to, or collection of personal information on behalf of Translink, we will take all reasonable steps to ensure that these entities are bound to comply with relevant sections of the IP Act.
+Where these arrangements require access to, or collection of personal information on behalf of Translink, we take all reasonable steps to ensure that these entities are bound to comply with the IP Act.

 • you have given us your consent to do so